ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

 Understanding more about the SKA
 --------------------------------

-* Have a look at the SKA organisation chart *Coming Soon!*, and find out where you fit in.
+* Have a look at the SKA organisation chart (it's linked on the bottom of the right-hand sidebar on the `staff page <https://www.skatelescope.org/skao-staff/>`_, and find out where you fit in.
 * Find out about your ART (Agile Release Train).
 An overview of the `structure <https://confluence.skatelescope.org/display/SE/Agile+Release+Trains>`_ will give a general picture.
 Then you should look at one or other of

   * the `DP ART <https://confluence.skatelescope.org/x/CXx0B>`_